quantify-os/quantify-scheduler/docs/tutorials/qblox/Cluster.md

 (sec-qblox-clock-settings)=
 ### Clock settings

-The aim of `quantify-scheduler` is to only specify the final RF frequency when the signal arrives at the chip, rather than any parameters related to I/Q modulation.
+The aim of {mod}`quantify-scheduler` is to only specify the final RF frequency when the signal arrives at the chip, rather than any parameters related to I/Q modulation.
 However, you still need to provide some parameters for the up/downconversion.

 The backend assumes that upconversion happens according to the relation